LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/WatsonAssistant.md

 All non-escalation actions are defined by using underscores.
 For example, in the case of closing a conversation, the action name returned by **Watson** needs to be *CLOSE_CONVERSATION*.
 Further down the line, if any additional functionality is added that can be called by an action from the AI, it will follow the same naming convention.

-For escalations, the naming convention for these skills should use a "-" instead of “_”.
-Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with “BOT-” within LiveEngage.
+For escalations, the naming convention for these skills should use a "-" instead of "_".
+Furthermore, if transferring to a skill, specifically assigned to bots, it’s best practice to prefix the skill name with "BOT-" within LiveEngage.

 ### Functions of the Bot Connector Manager